 - Some studied plant preparations inhibited the amylin aggregation.

-- IC50 values for plant preparations in reducing the amylin aggregation and in protection of β-cells from killing by aggregated amylin strongly correlate.
-Apparently, in both of these processes the direct interaction between amylin and plant preparations is responsible.
+- IC50 values for plant preparations in reducing the amylin aggregation and in the protection of β-cells from killing by aggregated amylin strongly correlate.
+Apparently, in both of these processes, the direct interaction between amylin and plant preparations is responsible.

 The obtained results allow recommending: a) frequent use by persons at risk group of plants, effectively decreasing the impact of aggregated amylin on the islet cells; b) considering these plants as sources for developing antidiabetic agents.